ntnu-itk-autonomous-ship-lab/psbmpc/psbmpc_cxx/libs/psbmpc_lib/README.md

 - Obstacle_Data: Some parts of the Obstacle_Data is modified by the PSB-MPC (predicted relative hazard levels for each obstacle)

 ### PSBMPC_Parameters
-<p> TUNING SHOULD BE DONE HERE.
-Contains all PSB-MPC parameters in a class, which should be modified according to tuning changes.
+<p> Contains all PSB-MPC parameters in a class, which should be modified according to tuning changes.
 The class has get/set functionality for each parameter according to an index file "psbmpc_index.h", and uses limits on double and integer type parameters to assure that the setting of these parameters makes sense.
 Work could although be done to make the get/set functionality even better.<br>

 Note that the amount of control behaviours (function of the amount of maneuvers and different maneuver types considered) that can be considered on the GPU, is highly limited by the amount of memory available on the GPU, as some data structures (for instance the CPE class) need to be allocated and transferred to each thread (host to device transfer).
  </p>

 ### SBMPC
-<p> The original SBMPC, made into a separate class for the library to enable easier comparison in simulation than what is possible if the PSBMPC/SBMPC were merged into the same class (due to lack of current programming skills and time constraints). </p>
+<p> The original SBMPC, made into a separate class for the library to enable easier comparison. </p>

 ### SBMPC_Parameters
 <p> Parameter class for the SBMPC </p>

 ### MPC_Cost
-<p> Class responsible for evaluating the cost function in the PSBMPC, SBMPC and obstacle SBMPC </p>
+<p> Class responsible for evaluating the cost function in the PSBMPC, SBMPC and obstacle SBMPC.
+One version each for the CPU/GPU implementation.  </p>

-## CB Cost Functor
+## CB Cost Functor (1 & 2)
 <p> Special case C++ class/struct which has overloaded the **operator(..)**.
-This functor is used to evaluate the cost of following one particular control behaviour.
-The functor is ported to the gpu, where each thread will run the **operator(..)** to evaluate the cost of a certain control behaviour.
-The **operator(..)** function takes as input the index of the control behaviour considered, and the avoidance maneuver vector (offset sequence) considered in this control behaviour, and returns the cost associated with this control behaviour. </p>
+The functors 1 and 2 are used to evaluate the cost of following one particular control behaviour.
+The functors are ported to the gpu, where each thread will run the **operator(..)** to evaluate the cost of a certain control behaviour.
+The first **CB_Cost_Functor_1** predicts the own-ship trajectory for all control behaviours, and calculates the static obstacle cost and path related costs.
+After this, the second **CB_Cost_Functor_2** calculates parts of the dynamic obstacle costs.
+The total cost of each control behaviour is then stitched together on the host side in the **find_optimal_control_behaviour()** function.   </p>

 ### CB Cost Functor Structures
-<p> Defines read-only data for GPU threads that is needed in the **CB_Cost_Functor**, which needs to be sent from the host to the device.
+<p> Defines data for GPU threads that is needed in the **CB_Cost_Functor**, which needs to be sent from the host to the device.
 A subset of the PSB-MPC parameters are defined in a struct here, and also a struct which gathers diverse types of data for use on the GPU. </p>

-## Obstacle Manager
+### Obstacle Manager

 <p> Is the class responsible for updating dynamic obstacle information, taking the following inputs in its main update functionality: </p>